 I like to collect books.
 Normally, I prefer paper ones but I've been experimenting with digital versions.
 Here are few recommendations...
 (More topics to come, eventually)

 This book is from the C++ creator, which also happens to be a very good writer.
 You'll understand a few decisions behind C++'s design and you'll get accurate explanation of language rules.
-This is probably the most complete book about C++, but it might not be the best one if you're learning how to program.
+This is probably the most complete book about C++, but it might not be the best one if you're still learning how to program.
 Many areas of C++'s standard library are covered.
-The text has a personal touch about style and idiomatic C++.
+The text has a personal touch about style and idiomatic C++, according to Stroustrup.
 As a bonus, you'll get code samples that can be used in real scenarios.
 One example, which is no longer available in the 4th ed., is a memory pool allocator.

 Most of the content of this book if focused on the STL.
 Cool, because I'm a big fan of generic programming.
 Yet, the book does an excelent job for the remaining parts of C++'s standard library.
-As expected, the 2nd ed. brings all C+11 additions - a plus, because it dinstinguishes the new stuff.
+As expected, the 2nd ed. brings all C++11 additions - a plus, since it dinstinguishes the new stuff.
 You could read this book just to learn how to use containers, iterators, algorithms, function objects, and the utilities.
 However, it's an excellent opportunity to inspect the construction principles of the library.
 If you've been around the old SGI's STL website, I'm pretty sure you'll enjoy this book.

 Standard C++ IOStreams and Locales - Angelika Langer and Klaus Kreft

 Finally locale and facets made into my brains.
-The overall architecture of the IOStreams library was always kind of confusing to me.
+The overall architecture of the IOStreams library was always confusing to me.
 Including the relationship among conversion, transport, buffering, and representation layers.
 This book makes it easier.
 Not only it shows how to use IOStream components but how they could be implemented.
 Ways by which the IOStreams library interacts with the STL are also well described.
 If you need documentation of every class and method that is related to IOStreams, locales or facets, it's the best reference guide out there.